aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt_start.md

 ### Multiple Neuron-RTD
 Multiple runtime daemon might be preferred in some cases for isolation or for load balancing.
-The following steps explains configuring 4 Neuron-RTD on a Inf1.6xl instance and let each daemon to manage 1 Neuron device.
+The following steps explains configuring four Neuron-RTD on an inf1.6xl instance and let each daemon to manage 1 Neuron device.

 When configuring multiple Neuron-RTD, a configuration file needs to be created to specify the API server endpoint (UDP or TCP port) and logical device id it should manage.

 ## Useful commands

 ### Identify logical IDs of Inferentia devices
-Use `neuron-ls` to enumerate the set of Inferentia chips in the system.
+Use `neuron-ls` to enumerate the set of Inferentia chips avaliable in the system.

 ```bash
 /opt/aws/neuron/bin/neuron-ls